Keyword difficulty was a welcome addition when first introduced over a decade ago. Things were simpler back then.

 In this situation the topic starts at a hard point (70 Difficulty), but it’s slightly harder for you (85 Personalized Difficulty) based on your authority disadvantage.

 Likewise, targeting a topic that you’ve never written about puts you at a competitive disadvantage.
-Your competition has covered that topic extensively while you have not, then you have a lot of catching up to do.
+If your competition has covered that topic extensively while you have not, then you have a lot of catching up to do.

 Keyword Difficulty vs Personalized Difficulty